gr3y6h0st/gr3y6h0st.github.io/_posts/2019-07-08-Accepted_Google_Cloud_Workshop.md

 At the end of the program, individuals determined to take the Cloud Certification Exam soon after will be offered a subsidy by Google for the cost of the certification.
 That's a pretty sweet deal.

 Pretty excited to learn GCP and add this to my growing list of skills.
-Let's.
+Lets.
 Get.
 This.

 JD